Luther Burbank Home and Gardens

-Luther Burbank Home and Gardens is a city park containing the former home, greenhouse, gardens, and grave of noted American horticulturist Luther Burbank (1849-1926).
+Luther Burbank Home and Gardens is a city park containing the former home, greenhouse, gardens, and grave of noted American horticulturist Luther Burbank (1849–1926).
 It is located at the intersection of Santa Rosa Avenue and Sonoma Avenue in Santa Rosa, California, in the United States.
 The park is open daily without charge; a fee is charged for guided tours.
 It is designated as a National Historic Landmark as well as a California Historical Landmark (#234).

 History

 Burbank lived in Santa Rosa for more than 50 years, and performed the bulk of his life's work at this location.
 From 1884 to 1906 he lived in this park's Greek Revival house; he then moved across Tupper street to a house that no longer exists.
 After Burbank's death in 1926, his widow Elizabeth moved back to the house, where she remained until her death in 1977.

 Burbank, a native of Massachusetts, was a nationally known figure who was responsible for creating many new varieties of plants.
 He is credited with introducing more than 250 new varieties of fruit, including a large number of plum varieties that are widely used in agriculture.
 A portion of the property was declared a National Historic Landmark in 1964.
-The site is included n the official Santa Rosa historic landmarks and the Sonoma County Historical Society list of landmarks.
+The site is included in the Santa Rosa historic landmarks and the Sonoma County Historical Society list of landmarks.